 Common Garden Orb Weaver Spider

 They live in gardens and weave their web between trees or in any places where their prey can easily be caught.
-They work at night and hide during the daytime.
+These spiders work at night and hide during the daytime.
 Their bite may not be dangerous to humans but will leave pain, redness, and swelling.

-Despite the dangers of each of the above species, most of the other spiders in Australia and around the world are relatively harmless … but even so, spiders are one of the harmless things that we don’t want to see in our bedroom or kitchen.
+Despite the dangers of each of the above species, most of the other spiders in Australia and around the world are relatively harmless.
+However, we certainly don’t want to see them in our bedroom or kitchen.